nbareil/justanothergeek.chdir.org/content/post/document-review-of-qubesos.md

 Most of the remote vulnerabilities found in the Linux kernel have been discovered in device drivers like network adapters.
-Because any bug found in the kernel puts in danger the whole system, it would be great to find a way to isolate theses drivers.
+Because any bug found in the kernel puts in danger the whole system, it would be great to find a way to isolate these drivers.

 Thanks to recent CPU features, it is now possible to do such thing:
 Intel VT-d technology permits to safely give to a virtual machine access